 Guidance for providing Patient and Public Information

 These pages are intended for library and information professionals working to improve access to health information for patients and the public.
-If you are a member of the public looking for help or information about a health condition, the NHS Choices website provides a comprehensive health information service with a wide range of resources.
+If you are a member of the public looking for help or information about a health condition, NHS.UK provides a comprehensive health information service with a wide range of resources.

 Knowledge for Healthcare Vision Statement:

 NHS bodies, their staff, learners, patients and the public use the right knowledge and evidence, at the right time, in the right place, enabling high quality decision-making, learning, research and innovation to achieve excellent healthcare and health improvement.
 (1)

 The guidance has been produced by the Patient and Public Information Task and Finish Group as part of the Service Transformation work stream of Knowledge for Healthcare (1)